Poland in the Eurovision Song Contest 2011: Preparation

 Following Magdalena Tul's win at Krajowe Eliminacje 2011, it was reported that the singer would perform the English language version of "Jestem", titled "First Class Ticket to Heaven" with lyrics by Tul herself together with Osmo Ikonen and Brian Allan, at the Eurovision Song Contest.
-This was later denied by TVP stating that the release of the English version was solely for promotion purposes, and that the Polish language version would be performed at the contest, while Tul later revealed in 2019 that the English version had been withdrawn by her team due to conflicts with Allan.
+This was later denied by TVP stating that the release of the English version was solely for promotion purposes and that the Polish language version would be performed at the contest, while Tul later revealed in 2019 that the English version had been withdrawn by her team due to conflicts with Allan.

 At Eurovision

 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
 The European Broadcasting Union (EBU) split up the competing countries into six different pots based on voting patterns from previous contests, with countries with favourable voting histories put into the same pot.
-On 17 January 2011, a special allocation draw was held which placed each country into one of the two semi-finals, as well as which half of the show they would perform in.
+On 17 January 2011, an allocation draw was held which placed each country into one of the two semi-finals, as well as which half of the show they would perform in.
 Poland was placed into the first semi-final, to be held on 10 May 2011, and was scheduled to perform in the first half of the show.
 The running order for the semi-finals was decided through another draw on 15 March 2011 and as one of the five wildcard countries, Poland chose to open the show and perform in position 1, before the entry from Norway.

 The two semi-finals and the final were broadcast in Poland on TVP1 with commentary by Artur Orzech.
 The Polish spokesperson, who announced the Polish votes during the final, was Odeta Moro-Figurska.